matusm/Nmm2Bcr/README.md

 `--reference (-r)` : The height reference technique, supported values are:

+0: do nothing

-1: reference to minimum hight value (all values positive)
+1: reference to minimum hight value (all values positive, default)

-2: reference to maximum hight value (all values negative)
+2: reference to maximum hight value (all values negative or 0)

 3: reference to average hight value